RonFrancesca/AudioMosaicing-Freesound-Essentia/README.md

 ### Target sound link

-The target sound used for this project could be downloaded here: https://freesound.org/search/?q=180053
+The target sound used for this project could be downloaded here: https://freesound.org/search/?q=180053.
+After downloading the sound, save in in the same folder of the jupyter notebook to currently run the project.

 # License